 Driving Miss Daisy is very close to this trope, but Freeman's character gets a bit too much of his own character development to qualify.

 The Bruce/Evan Almighty films, where the main characters are selfish white guys who need his assistance to find wisdom.
+He's almost literally magical in this case, as he's playing God.

 Interestingly enough, this is inverted in the film The Shawshank Redemption.
 Red is the narrator, everyman, and a murderer, while a fellow white prisoner, Andy Dufresne, is the suffering saint that re-ignites his hope.